besrabasant/speak-time/README.md

 # Time Speaker Project
-This project is a simple script that announces the current time in a colloquial manner using text-to-speech synthesis.
+This project is a simple script that announces the current time in a conversational manner using text-to-speech synthesis.
 It's designed to run on a Unix-like operating system with the shell.

 ## Requirements
 - Unix-like operating system